Cray-HPE/docs-csm/419-MGMT-NET-STP.md

 # Management Network Spanning-Tree Configuration.

-Spanning tree configuration is used to protect the network against loops.
+Spanning tree is used to protect the network against layer2 loops.

 It is not recommended to add/adjust these settings while a system is running.

 # Aruba Configuration